skmin-lab/unixmd/docs/source/objects/system_bath/thermostat.rst

 | *(double)*       |                                                    |           |
 +------------------+----------------------------------------------------+-----------+

-Detailed description of arguments
+Detailed description of parameters
 ''''''''''''''''''''''''''''''''''''

 - **temperature** *(double)* - Default: *300.0*

-  This argument specifies the target temperature in unit of K.
+  This parameter specifies the target temperature in unit of K.

 \

 - **dtemperature** *(double)* - Default: *100.0*

-  This argument specifies the deviation to rescale the velocities, that is, the velocities are rescaled when the temperature difference exceeds **dtemperature**.
+  This parameter specifies the deviation to rescale the velocities, that is, the velocities are rescaled when the temperature difference exceeds **dtemperature**.
 The unit is K.

 Berendsen